Red Deer Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 6.0% in July 2025, up 0.7 percentage points from June.
-Compared to July last year (6.1%), the rate has decreased by 0.1 percentage points.
+The unemployment rate was 5.7% in October 2025, down 0.3 percentage points from September.
+Compared to October last year (5.2%), the rate has increased by 0.5 percentage points.

 Loading...